Despite rising COVID-19 cases, Dowagiac schools vote to return to in-person learning - Leader Publications

 The district will continue to offer a virtual, cyberlearning experience throughout the full semester for families who do not feel comfortable sending their children back to school.

 In August, the board approved a five-week distance learning start to the school year, with a reassessment after three weeks.
 The school district surveyed both parents and staff over the course of the past three weeks.
-According to Whan, 574 parents representing 1,020 students responded to the parent survey, with 75 percent of parents supporting a return to in-person instruction.
+According to Superintendent Jonathan Whan, 574 parents representing 1,020 students responded to the parent survey, with 75 percent of parents supporting a return to in-person instruction.
 Sixty-six percent of staff supported a return to in-person instruction.

 Several dozen parents, staff and community members braved the cold, windy elements to attend Monday’s meeting.
 The board opened the floor to those in attendance to be able to voice their concerns to the board in three-minute intervals.